patcg-individual-drafts/ipa/IPA-End-to-End.md

 * A _attribution constraint ID_ can be associated with both _source reports_ and _trigger reports_.
 Reports with different _attribution constraint IDs_ will not be matched to each other, which allows a site to include _source reports_ and _trigger reports_ that it does not wish to have attributed together.
 For instance, if the goal is to perform attribution for distinct product segments, assigning a different _attribution constraint ID_ to reports from each distinct segment will ensure that impressions from one segment is not attributed to conversions from the other segment.

 The _report collector_ uses these associated values on events it receives to construct queries.
-Choosing which events are included or adjusting the values that are associated with each gives the _report collector_ the ability to make different queries from the same set of events, subject only to differential privacy constraints on those queries.
+Choosing which events are included and the values that are associated with each gives the _report collector_ the ability to make different queries from the same set of events, subject only to differential privacy constraints on those queries.

 Each site has a finite [privacy budget](#differential-privacy-budget-management) for making queries.
 The total number of queries is not directly limited, but each query made by (or for) a _website/app_ expends a portion of a finite differential privacy budget.
 The smaller the portion that is expended, the more differential privacy noise that is added to any results.